 The drawings would have been extremely relevant at the time of their creation and directly mention both pop culture phenomenon and larger political movements alike.
 He specifically references the American Bicentennial, Black Power, the Twilight Zone, Star Trek, and the Women’s Liberation Movement.
 Viewed together, the drawings demonstrate Williams’ uncanny ability to address serious issues through the unlikely medium of camp science fiction.
 They also demonstrate how little things have changed.

-This April, Institute 193 is publishing the Cosmic Giggles, a graphic novel/comic, featuring over 100 drawings by Williams, using scans of photocopies the artist made at IBM in the early 1980s.
-This publication is produced in conjunction with the exhibition The Life and Death of Charles Williams at Atlanta Contemporary and Charles Williams: Cosmic Giggles at Institute 193 (1B) in New York.
+In April 2020, Institute 193 published the Cosmic Giggles, a graphic novel/comic, featuring over 100 drawings by Williams, using scans of photocopies the artist made at IBM in the early 1980s.
+This publication was produced in conjunction with the exhibition The Life and Death of Charles Williams at Atlanta Contemporary.

 Pub Date: 2020